rebelsky/sams-assorted-musings-reflections/triennial-salary-reviews.md

 [6] Since the rubric is on GrinCo, it is likely available only to people at Grinnell.

-[7] I admit that last comment was a bit sarcastic.
+[7] I admit that that last comment was a bit sarcastic.
 I actually think it's basically the best process we can have, particularly given that there is an option to handle special circumstances differently.

 [8] Yes, terrifyingly enough, I was elected Chair of the Science Division about a decade ago.